 Find details of S106 Planning Obligations and CIL income, allocation and spending

-The infrastructure funding statement (IFS) provides information on developer contributions, which are used to provide infrastructure to support development and mitigate its impacts.
+The Annual Infrastructure Funding Statements (IFS) provide information on developer contributions, which are used to provide infrastructure to support development and mitigate its impacts.

-Developer contributions is a collective term used to refer to S106 planning obligations, and the Community Infrastructure Levy (CIL).
+Developer contributions is a collective term used to refer to S106 Planning Obligations, Community Infrastructure Levy (CIL) and anything else that a developer must contribute, as identified by Central Government.

 S106 Planning Obligations